230201, Server1: http://farbe.li.tu-berlin.de/index.html or Server2: http://color.li.tu-berlin.de/index.html

 It is intended that users download the VG-PDF file of Fig. 50 for a visual test.
 Often the ambient reflections are different at the corners and in the middle of the display.
 Visual inspection can decide, if different readability or different colour spacing is visible.
 In this case one can look for solutions, for example by a position change of the luminaires or of the display.

-The free available ISO-test chart AG49 according to ISO 9241-306:2018 simulate in the PDF file eight contrasts, which are produced in the standard office by display reflections of the ambient light.
-Eight pages include image data between rgb* = (0 0 0) for Black N and rgb* = (1 1 1) for White W. Power functions change the rgb* data between 0 and 1, for example r*=0,5 with the power value k=2 to r*'=0,5^k = 0,25.
-With this the image looks darker or with k=0,5 it appears lighter.
+One free available ISO-test chart of AG49 in the file format PDF according to ISO 9241-306:2018 simulates eight contrasts, which are produced in the standard office by display reflections of the ambient light.
+Eight pages include image data between rgb* = (0 0 0) for Black N, rgb* = (0,5 0,5 0,5) for mean grey U, and rgb* = (1 1 1) for White W. Power functions change the rgb* data between 0 and 1.
+For example r*=0,5 with the power value k=2 is changed to r*'=0,5^k = 0,25.
+With this change the image looks darker or with k=0,5 it appears lighter.

-For an ergonomic and equally spaced output the variables rgb*, R, Y, or L shall be changed by a power function with the exponent k in the case of a change of:
+For an ergonomic and equally spaced output the variables rgb*, R, Y, or L shall be changed by a power function with the exponent k.
+Appropriate values are necessary for:

-In image technology the rgb* data are changed by a gamma slider or in files by a power function with the exponent k.
+In image technology the rgb* data are often changed with a Gamma change by a power function with the exponent k.
 This change allows usually to reach the goal of an ergonomic and equally spaced ouput.

 -------